Nightpl3x/ISCD/README.md

 ### If you are facing issues regarding modules do the following #

-1) delete the virtual environment (It has to be deactivated):
+1) Delete the virtual environment (It has to be deactivated):
 #####
     $ sudo rm -rf env

-2) create a new virtual environment with Python 3.7.3:
+2) Create a new virtual environment with Python 3.7.3:

 ####   upgrade pip version
     $ python3 -m pip install --user --upgrade pip